hitesh911/primeArchiveAPI/README.md

 **Disclaimer:**
- TPlease note that this project was personal and now public for others to learn.
+ Please note that this project was personal and now public for others to learn.
 In future code may not work.